Dan Levy: Cracking Jokes, Collecting Miles

 Right now I pretty much only travel for work.

-But I’m planning my honeymoon and basically the way I look at vacations is I see where American Airlines flies and then I go from there.
+Basically the way I look at vacations is I see where American Airlines flies and then I go from there.

 I ate frog legs this summer, which was weird.

 The first thing I do when I land is get to my hotel and completely unpack.

 Even if I’m only going to be someplace for twelve hours, I completely unpack everything.
 I’m not autistic; I just like to be very unpacked.

 I just joined the Hilton Honors.

 I’m getting into the hotel points—that’s the next step.

 Even if I’m only going to be someplace for twelve hours, I completely unpack everything.